dcchambers/dcchambers.github.io/_posts/2018-04-15-how-git-works.md

 branch reference, except it does not 'move' as you make more commits in that branch. *Tags* are useful for doing release-management with Git.

+#### Remotes

+A *remote* is a reference that points to a remote git server.
+For example, when you clone a repo from Github it creates a *remote* named `origin`.
+Once you've added a remote and pushed to it with `git push`, Git stores the value you last pushed in the `.git/refs/remotes` directory.
+You can always reference this directory to see what a branch looked like the last time you pushed it to the remote server.
+A remote is different than a branch in that Git considers it "read only."
+This is why your commits don't write directly to the remote repo.
+The HEAD never points to a remote, but to a local branch/commit.

+## Putting It All Together

+Okay, we've look at some of the things that make Git work behind the scenes.
+Let's take a minute to re-cap and put all the pieces together.

+* Typical version control systems work by tracking changes to files.
+Git, however, is not a delta-based VCS.
+Git takes a *snapshot* of the directory when you make a *commit*.
+* Every file in a Git Repository can be in one of three states:
+  * Modified
+  * Staged
+  * committed
+* Every Git repository has a .git directory that contains pretty much everything needed for Git to work.
+* Git has two types of commands, *plumbing* and *porcelain*.
+  * Porcelain commands are what a user types into a terminal to perform regular Git operations.
+  * Plumbing commands are low-level commands used by Git and other scripts to actually manipulate data, objects, and references.
+* Objects and References make the world go 'round.
+  * Everything in Git is stored as an *object* in a key-value data store.
+    * Git uses an SHA-1 hashing algorithm to store data as blobs.
+  * References are nice ways to refer to SHA-1 hashes so we don't have to memorize and type 40-digit hexadecimal hash values.

+And that's the basics of how Git works!

 ---